Not by Choice

-Not by Choice is a Canadian punk rock band from Ajax.
-They have released two albums, Maybe One Day in 2002 (Linus Records/Warner Music Canada), and Secondhand Opinions (Maple Music Recordings/Universal Music Canada) in 2004.
+Not by Choice was a Canadian punk rock band from Ajax, ON.
+The band released two albums, Maybe One Day in 2002 (Linus Records/Warner Music Canada), and Secondhand Opinions (Maple Music Recordings/Universal Music Canada) in 2004.

 History

 2002-2003: Debut album and acclaim

 In 2002, Not By Choice signed with Linus Entertainment.
 That same year, the band released their debut album, Maybe One Day.
 The band earned a MuchMusic Video Award for "Best Independent Video" ("Now That You Are Leaving"), a CASBY award for "Best Independent Album", and inclusion on two Big Shiny Tunes compilations (Now That You Are Leaving and Standing All Alone).
-In 2003, the band signed with MapleMusic Recordings.
+In 2003, the band was nominated for "Best New Rock Group" at the 2003 Canadian Radio Music Awards.
+In November 2003, the band signed with MapleMusic Recordings.
 Maybe One Day was released in Japan in December 2003, selling over 25,000 records in the country.

 2004-2005: Second album, Bovaird departure

 The band's October 2004 release of their second album, Secondhand Opinions, presented a different direction from the pop-punk roots of Maybe One Day with a more mature-sounding musical approach.
 The album was not well received by commercial radio, and did not meet the expectations set by the success of their first album.
 Despite a heavy push from Much Music with their video for the first single Days Go By, the band did not tour outside of Southern Ontario for more than a handful of sporadic dates.
 They were given the opening band slot for Avril Lavigne's 2005 summer tour in Southern Ontario, but the effort came almost 8 months after the release of Secondhand Opinions.

 The band did prove to have a faithful following in Japan, and Secondhand Opinions did manage to receive a great deal of attention.
 The band was able to tour Japan in March 2005, performing a week of headlining shows followed by a week as the opening band for Simple Plan.

 After the departure of bassist AJ Bovaird during the summer of 2005, Not by Choice took a break from touring and began writing songs for a new album.
 However, the band later stopped progress on their third studio album and took an indefinite hiatus.